girlscript/winter-of-contributing/C_CPP/Exception Handling/NaN.md

 ## Points to note

-* According to the IEEE, NaN values have the property that comparisons involving them are always false.
-That is, for a float f, f != f will be true only if f is NaN.
+* According to the IEEE, NaN comparisons always result in `false`.

 * A variable can be set NaN in C++ by the use of pointers.